GoogleChrome/developer.chrome.com/site/en/blog/colrv1-fonts/index.md

   - fonts
 ---

-*Compact, compression-friendly, color vector fonts with all your favorite gradient flavors*
+*Compact, compression-friendly, color vector fonts with all your favorite gradient flavors.*

 In Chrome 98, the Chrome and Fonts teams have added support for COLRv1, an evolution of the COLRv0 font format intended to make color fonts widespread by